Vicenza American High School

-The Vicenza American High School (VHS) is a European Department of Defense Education Activity DoDEA high school located in Vicenza, Italy, on Caserma Ederle, an Italian-owned NATO base that is part of the Southern European Task Force (SETAF).
+Vicenza American High School (VHS) is a Department of Defense Education Activity (DoDEA) high school located in Vicenza, Italy, on Villaggio Della Pace, a US garrison base.
+Previously on Caserma Ederle, a new building was opened on Villaggio Della Pace in August 2023.
+Parkhill was the primary architecture firm for this project.

 It was founded in 1954 by Eric Hall.